 For most Singapore-based early stage startups, the most appropriate form of incentive equity award is options.
 An option granted to an employee gives that employee the right (subject to certain vesting and other conditions) to acquire a number of ordinary shares of the Company for a certain exercise price.
 Although there are other forms of incentive equity awards, e.g. shares subject to “reverse vesting”, those sometimes come with additional challenges in the context of incentive equity granted to rank and file employees of an early stage startup.
 Chief among them being capital maintenance rules that make claw back of issued shares complicated.

-Similar to the U.S., the most common vesting schedule in Singapore is a four year vesting schedule with a one-year “cliff”.
+Similar to the U.S., the most common vesting schedule in Singapore is a four-year vesting schedule with a one-year “cliff”.
 This means that 25% of the options vest after one year (typically measured from the day the employee joins the company).
 After the cliff, the remaining options vest in 36 equal installments each month through the end of the 4-year period.
 If the employee leaves prior to the end of the vesting schedule, then all unvested options are cancelled without additional payment.

-Also referred to as the “strike price” of an option, this is the amount of money that must be paid by the employee to the company when he or she exercises the option.
+Also referred to as the “strike price” or “subscription” of an option, this is the amount of money that must be paid by the employee to the company when he or she exercises the option.
 The value of an option at the time of exercise is the delta between the exercise price and the value of one of the company’s shares at that time.
 In the Singapore market, we often see the exercise price being set at either a nominal price (e.g. S$0.01 per share) or the fair market value of one of the company’s shares at the time the option is granted.
 There are pros and cons to both approaches which you should take into account.